Alfredo-Neto/pokemon-info/README.md

 - Loading circle animation, while fetch is running, using a busy variable
 - Input and button are disabled, while fetch is running
 - Form is cleared after fetch
+- Default message is displayed if user starts typing into the form, and also, the remaining chunk of the page vanishes when user is typing

 # Applied VueJs concepts:
 - Interpolation